-In order to switch the pump into the inflating mode, you need to initially give vigorous and rapid squeeze to the bulb.
-You should feel a gentle tug and all subsequently inflations should not require as much force as the initial one.
+In order to switch the penile pump into the inflating mode, you need to initially give vigorous and rapid squeeze to the bulb.
+You should feel a gentle tug and all subsequent inflations should not require as much force as the initial one.

-Anywhere from 10 to 60 squeezes may be required to fully inflate the cylinders.
-The larger the cylinder the more fluid will be needed to achieve firmness, the more times the pump will need to be squeezed.
-You cannot damage the pump or over inflate the cylinders, so squeeze it several times until it becomes as hard as a marble.
+Anywhere from 10 to 60 squeezes may be required to fully inflate the penile implant cylinders.
+The larger the penile cylinder the more fluid will be needed to achieve penile firmness, the more times the pump will need to be squeezed.
+You cannot damage the penile pump or over inflate the cylinders, so squeeze it several times until it becomes as hard as a marble.

 At this point rock the shaft of the penis from side to side and up and down and squeeze the penile pump again a few times until the shaft of the penis becomes very firm.
 You should be able to squeeze it three to six more times.
 All cylinder folds and ridges should completely disappear and the shaft of the penis should be rock hard when the penle implant is fully inflated.